GO Ontology Relations

 This situation is where the term B has both a has part child and an occurs in child.
 Process A is a necessary subprocess of B, so we can infer that because B occurs in C, A must occur in C.

-occurs in regulates → INVALID
+regulates → INVALID

 The subject of a regulates relationship—the activity that does the regulating—must be an occurrent, not an entity; therefore the object of an occurs in relationship, which must always be an entity, cannot be the subject of a regulates relationship.
 The same applies for positively regulates and negatively regulates.

-regulates occurs in → ???
+occurs in → ???

 We cannot make an inference